dsumsio/stat386_blog/_posts/2024-11-1-NBA-Patterns:-Data-Curation.md

 ---
 layout: post
-title:  "NBA Patterns: Data Exploration From a New Lense"
+title:  "NBA Patterns: Data Exploration From a New Lens"
 description: Has the NBA been getting better at Basketball or just getting our money?
 image: /assets/img/post2header.png
 ---